Acertig/kitsune/README.md

-# Kitsune | A nhentai.net API wrapper and scraper
+# Kitsune | An asynchronous nhentai.net API wrapper and scraper
 Only contributions I allow will be accepted.
 This will be worked on only in my free time.

 NOTE: Kitsune is the main form and the one for you if you want a broad range of capabilities.
 Otherwise, use the scrapper.